-AATTV received the Bronze Star for Valor.
-The award was finally granted
+Scowcroft AATTV received the Bronze Star for Valor.
+The award was

-on 22 March 2002.
-John Liner USA was instrumental in getting the awards
+finally granted on 22 March 2002.
+John Liner USA was instrumental in getting

 WOII F. (Fred) A. G. Callender MID was also a recipient of the US Silver Star.
 This award was not presented to Fred until Anzac Day 1999 at Bundaberg, Queensland.

 Mike Perkins USA sent me the following information which I have taken the liberty of editing for presentation purposes.

 "Fred commanded a company of Chinese mercenaries in the I Corps Mike Force.
 During an operation at Con Thien in May 1967 the company encountered a much superior force during a meeting engagement just south of the Ben Hai river.
 One platoon commanded by Clarrie (WOII C.R.
 Upton) was outflanked and Clarrie carried one wounded on his back as he laid a base of fire for his retreating platoon.